aelzeiny/YNAB_GPT/README.md

 ```

 ## Unsolicited App Reviews
 I spent time in `YNAB`, `Copilot`, and `Monarch` and came out with a clear winner for my existing needs.
 Copilot was a VERY close second.
-If money wasn't tight, I would prefer Copilot.
-Monarch, a distant third.
 I tried 3 apps for a few weeks, and here are my opinions.
 * `YNAB` -> **Best** for Budgeting.
 It’s in the name. **But** I wish it automated more.
 * `Copilot` -> **Best** for visualizations, auto-categorization, recurring expense tracking, dashboards, and overviews.
-But I wish it did budgeting.
+But I wish it was better at budgeting and goals.
 * `Monarch` -> **Most** well-rounded.
 But I wish it did better at auto-categorization & recurring expenses & budgets instead of targets.

-## ToDo
-I should probably store data in a stateful sqlite database.
-Something queriable tabulating runs.
-YNAB API supports a feature called `server_knowledge` for delta-requests.
-This will likely save me tokens in the long-run.